denimandsteel/vdw/events/_posts/2017-05-08-a_magical_place.md

 ---
-dayOfWeek: Thu
+dayOfWeek: Tue
-dayOfMonth: May 10
+dayOfMonth: May 08
 title: "A Magical Place"
 description: "Entering a magical world where technology, nature, and human beings meet.
 Dive into a world of light designed to deliver a message of positive impact and immerse your senses in colourful visuals and relaxing music."
 startTime: 6-9pm Tuesday, 7-9pm Thurs-Saturday